HEXRD/hexrdgui-docs/docs/configuration/materials.md

 2. site occupancy
 3. Debye-waller factor for the atoms

-The user can select of remove a site.
+The user can select or remove a site.
 However, at least one site is required.
 The default name of the site is `Site1`, `Site2` etc. These are editable fields and double-clicking on the site will let the user edit its name as shown below